dravila-sl/Research-Data-Management-Framework/DataStorage-folder-stru.md

    </blockquote>
 5. Create a README file at the beginning of your project and update it throughout the research.

-   This is not mandatory for each directory but recommended for a higher-level directory or a complex dataset.
+   This is not mandatory for each folder but recommended for a higher-level directory or a complex dataset.

    For more details about README files, see [How to write a README file] (link to the readme-page)